Neurofeedback as ADHD therapy

 1.1.1.5.
 Beta

-In ADHD, overactivation in the beta area is often associated with underactivation in other areas of the brain, usually in the frontostriatal loop.13 This may correspond to the mechanism whereby an overactivated PFC (high dopamine level) deactivates the striatum (low dopamine level).
+Overactivation in the beta area in ADHD is often associated with underactivation in other areas of the brain, usually in the frontostriatal loop.16 This may correspond to the mechanism whereby an overactivated PFC (high dopamine level) deactivates the striatum (low dopamine level).

 In many adults with sleep disorders, beta is elevated at rest, i.e. increases when trying to relax instead of decreasing; often also in depression.

-In one reported case of childhood trauma, the sufferer’s monsters were kept at bay by avoiding sleep; there was extremely low theta, and a generally elevated beta, which increased further when attempts were made to relax.15
+In one reported case of childhood trauma, the monsters of the person with ADHD were kept at bay by avoiding sleep; there was an extremely low theta, and a generally elevated beta, which increased further when attempts were made to relax.18

 Migraine has a similar picture (of excessive beta), often additionally quite high theta and low SMR.

-In our opinion, the increase in beta during relaxation in ADHD is a conclusive reason why meditation is so aversive for ADHD sufferers.
+In our opinion, the increase in beta in ADHD during relaxation is a conclusive reason why meditation is so aversive for people with ADHD.
 It also explains the circling of thoughts when going to sleep (together with the fact that thinking releases dopamine - thinking can be seen as an addiction to satisfy the need for dopamine).
 Both lead to a self-reinforcing cycle and ultimately to permanent exhaustion and even the inability to recover.

-• Beta (and alpha) are used (at least for visual stimuli) for top-down information transfer from more highly developed to less developed areas of the brain.10
+- Beta (and alpha) are used (at least for visual stimuli) for top-down information transfer from more highly developed to less developed areas of the brain.13

 1.1.1.6.
 High beta